manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 - To install deb2xbps, follow the steps below:

-# 1. Install the necessary dependencies by running the following command

-- sudo xbps-install -S unzip binutils tar curl xbps xz

-# 2. Clone this repository by running the following command
+# 1. Clone this repository by running the following command

 - git clone https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.git

-# 3. To install the deb2xbps script, follow these steps
+# 2. To install the deb2xbps script, follow these steps

 - chmod a+x installupdate.sh